DUI attorney Sandy Springs GA: Sandy Springs DUI Lawyer

 Call only the best Sandy Springs DUI attorneys for drunk driving, and our law group has three of those lawyers UNDER ONE ROOF.
 You need someone on your side who will fight for you as you face these serious charges, both at the Sandy Springs Municipal Court and (if a jury trial is demanded) in Fulton County State Court.

-Our law firm has been in Sandy Springs, Georgia since 1996 before the City of Sandy Springs was formed and incorporated.
-Those 23 years are longer than MOST Georgia DUI attorneys have been licensed to practice law!
+Our law firm near me has been in Sandy Springs, Georgia since 1996 before the City of Sandy Springs was formed and incorporated.
+Those 25 years are longer than MOST Georgia DUI attorneys have been licensed to practice law!

 - The Pullover or Contact with Police

 - Police Officer Questions, to try to Gain More Evidence Against You